richchapler/AzureSolutionsDocumentation/docs/DevOps_SynapseDeployment.md

 -----
 -----

-## Exercise 4: Synapse Parameterization (WiP)
+## Exercise 4: Synapse Components (WiP)
-In this exercise, we will add parameterized Synapse Linked Service, Dataset and Pipeline handling to the automated pipeline processing.
+In this exercise, we will incorporate Synapse Linked Services, parameterized Datasets and Pipelines.

 ### Step 1: Linked Services